 In developmental terms, frailty is characterised by loss in two components of intellectual functioning: the ‘mechanics’ (reasoning, spatial orientation, perceptual speed) and the ‘pragmatics’ of cognition, associated with cultural practices and acquired knowledge (Baltes et al, 1999).
-It presents a mirror image to the Piagetian emphasis on a child’s developing rationality (Baltes and Carstensen, 1996; Baltes and Smith, 2003) an un-development on the downward curve, involving a ‘crumbling’ of qualities like ‘mastery’ and ‘autonomy’ and ‘cognitive potential’ (Baltes and Smith, 2003) that define standard adulthood psychologically.
+It presents a mirror image to the Piagetian emphasis on a child’s developing rationality (Baltes and Carstensen, 1996; Baltes and Smith, 2003); an un-development on the downward curve, involving a ‘crumbling’ of qualities like ‘mastery’ and ‘autonomy’ and ‘cognitive potential’ (Baltes and Smith, 2003) that define standard adulthood psychologically.
 The result of all this structural erosion is that ‘the self is at its limits of functioning in the fourth age’ (2003: 125).
 This is a depiction, as with the frailty indices, of the staircase of life in its terminal decline, indeed folding in upon itself and slowly collapsing.
-Despite personality approaches within life course psychology (from Jung to Neugarten, Guttman and Tornstam) that look at the growth and deepening of certain aspects of adult personality, including during the last stages of life, this ‘measuring’ approach means that any personal development that occurs into the fourth age is lost from view, where ‘decline’ and ‘growth’ are seen as antonyms and where qualitative shifts in subjectivity or consciousness gained through suffering and vulnerability including successfully negotiating the personal challenges associated with them do not ‘count’ perhaps because our fear of the Hag closes down our imaginative empathy.
+Despite personality approaches within life course psychology (from Jung to Neugarten, Guttman and Tornstam) that look at the growth and deepening of certain aspects of adult personality, including during the last stages of life, this ‘measuring’ approach means that any personal development that occurs into the fourth age is lost from view, where ‘decline’ and ‘growth’ are seen as antonyms and where qualitative shifts in subjectivity or consciousness gained through suffering and vulnerability (including successfully negotiating the personal challenges associated with them) do not ‘count’: perhaps because our fear of the Hag closes down our imaginative empathy.
 Again, in another example of a teleological classification, this decline is foretold in the very terms and values selected at the outset, those of autonomy, mastery and separation, against which the fourth age is seen to be wanting.
 As such it says more about the ideals of adulthood than about ‘old age’ per se, although it fails to subject these former to analysis or hold them up to critique.

 The existential threat of ageing

-If the fourth age is a space onto which unwanted and unpleasant aspects of existential existence is projected as well as failure to succeed in the terms of late modern capitalism is projected there is also a sense in which the old retain a dangerous quality even when they are healthy, functioning and productive.
-This is the danger expressed through the Freudian Oedipal conflict, today given a particularly late modern twist: a short story in the 2015 collection by the prize-winning Anglo-Pakistani writer Hanif Kureishi provides one example.
-The ‘Land of the Old’ is about a time in the not-too-distant future when the old have become strong enough to vampirise the young, treating them as property in the various roles of domestic servants, companions, quasi-children and sex slaves, at their will; the old also have the power to decide who, if anyone, is permitted to live beyond the age of 50.
+If the fourth age is a space onto which unwanted and unpleasant aspects of existential existence is projected - as well as failure to succeed in the terms of late modern capitalism - there is also a sense in which the old retain a dangerous quality, even when they are healthy, functioning and productive.
+This is the danger expressed through the Freudian Oedipal conflict, today given a particularly late modern twist.
+A short story in the 2015 collection by the prize-winning Anglo-Pakistani writer Hanif Kureishi provides one example.
+The ‘Land of the Old’ is about a time in the not-too-distant future when the old have become strong enough to vampirise the young, treating them as property in the various roles of domestic servants, companions, quasi-children and sex slaves, at their will.
+The old also have the power to decide who, if anyone, is permitted to live beyond the age of 50.
 Kureishi writes, of the piece’s old anti-hero:

 ‘They conquered, his generation, flourishing in the new opportunities of capitalism.
 Soon after, they closed the roads so no one could follow them up, and now they will not let go.
 It didn’t take them long to see it would be a good idea to enslave the young, whom they patronised, envied and hated, and then, with some exceptions, began to kill off at fifty.
 For them this was barely murder… ridding the world ..of those, they claimed, they could not afford.
 Those for whom there was no place.’
 (Kureishi, 2015: 173-4).